TakudzwaGutsa/Data-Analyst-Portfolio/README.md

 ## 📂 Projects

 ### 1. Biker Sales Performance Analysis | Excel

-- Seperated raw data and created new worksheet
-- Cleaned and analyzed 1,000+ sales records to identify regional trends.
-- Created Pivot three pivot tables.
+-Organized and structured raw data by creating a separate working worksheet.
+-Cleaned and transformed over 1,000 sales records to prepare for analysis, ensuring data accuracy and usability.
+-Developed three PivotTables to analyze:
+   Average income per purchase by gender
+   Number of bikes purchased by commute distance Number of bikes purchased by age group
+-Designed an interactive Excel dashboard incorporating the PivotTables, with slicers to dynamically filter results by marital status, region, and education level.

+Skills Demonstrated: Data cleaning, pivot table analysis, interactive dashboards, data visualization, trend analysis

+Results:
 1st one shows average income per purchase by gender.
 Data shows that the average income for Females who bought the bikes was $76875 and average income for females who did not buy bikes is $71111.
 Average income for Males who bought bikes is $61250 and for those who did not buy it is $61250.
-- Created interactive Excel dashboards showing the average income for males and females who bought and those that did not buy the bikes,
-- Customer segmentation by purchase behavior
-- **Skills Demonstrated:** Data cleaning , trend analysis, visualization.

 ---

 ### 2. World Layoffs Data Exploration | SQL